jetpants/judoku/README.md

 ## Optimisation strategies

 The JVM sets the gold standard for virtual machine efficiency and that's been the result of sustained aggressive optimisation over a quarter of a century.
 Particularly in the last ten years, the JVM has brutalised the VM competition.
-Even in the native space it can beat out C/C++ for heap allocation.
+Even in the native space it can beat C/C++ for heap allocation.
 This opened up the JVM to the world of low-latency and real-time development and I wrote some articles about the specifics of what I discovered:

 - [Low-latency optimisation on the JVM](https://www.linkedin.com/pulse/low-latency-optimisation-jvm-steve-ball/)
 - [Low-latency optimisation on the JVM—Part 2: JVM optimisations](https://www.linkedin.com/pulse/low-latency-optimisation-jvmpart-2-jvm-optimisations-steve-ball/)